Interferometric measurement of interhyperfine scattering lengths in $^{87}$Rb: Experimental setup

 \section{Experimental setup}

-The experiments have been performed in a single-domain spinor BEC of $^{87}$Rb \cite{18Palacios}.
-The spinor BEC is achieved after \SI{4.5}{\second} of all-optical evaporation in a crossed-beam optical dipole trap with typically $10^5$ atoms in a pure BEC.
+The experiments have been performed in a SBEC of $^{87}$Rb.
+After \SI{4.5}{\second} of all-optical evaporation in a crossed-beam optical dipole trap, a SBEC with typically $10^5$ atoms is achieved.
+Due to spatial bunching, thermal-thermal collisions are expected to contribute twice the per-atom energy of condensate-condensate or thermal-condensate collisions \cite{KetterlePRA1997, HarberPRA2002}.
+Although no thermal fraction is observed, we estimate that for a conservative upper bound of 10\% thermal fraction, the additional contribution of the thermal cloud is a $\SI{\sim 1}{\%}$ effect on the measured intra- and intrer-hyperfyne dynamics, which will henceforth be neglected.
+During the spin-dynamics phase of the experiment, the trap conditions satisfy both static \cite{Ho1998,Law1998SMA} and dynamic \cite{MakelaPRA2011, MakelPRA2012} criteria for stability of a single spin domain, and long-time spin relaxation measurements confirm the expected single-domain behavior \cite{18Palacios}.

 The spin state of the atoms can be probed by Stern-Gerlach imaging or non-destructive Faraday probing, shown in \cref{fig:setup}.
 In the later case, a probe beam focused to a few times the Thomas-Fermi radius separately probes the transverse magnetization in $f=1$ and $f=2$.
 By alternating between light closely detuned to $1\leftrightarrow 0'$ or $2\leftrightarrow 3'$ ($D_2$ line transitions), we either interrogate the $f=1$ or the $f=2$ manifold.
 The probing pulses are linearly polarized and experience a rotation $\phi^{(f)}$, which is proportional to the atomic spin projection along their propagation direction ($\mathbf{y}$ axis).
 Under the influence of externally applied magnetic fields (along $\mathbf{z}$ axis), the LZS terms in \cref{eq:E1} and \cref{eq:E2} induce rapid Larmor precessions of the transverse spin and the Faraday rotation signal is of the form \cite{18Palacios}: